Sangtong/spa/readme.md

-# SPA App
+# Single-page Application

-This is a single-page application for testing my web services demo application.
+This is a single-page application that uses for testing my web services demo application.

 ## For development environment: